Hong Kong protesters rally in support of Catalan movement

-HONG KONG (AP) - Hong Kong pro-democracy protesters are planning to rally Thursday in support of separatists in Spain’s Catalonia region, as a Chinese official accused them of colluding with overseas movements.
+HONG KONG (AP) - A few hundred Hong Kong pro-democracy protesters rallied Thursday in support of separatists in Spain’s Catalonia region, as a Chinese official accused them of colluding with overseas movements.

-Organizers billed the Thursday night event as a show of solidarity for the Catalan movement, which was sparked by fury over lengthy prison sentences for leaders of the region’s separatist movement.
+Organizers billed the event as a show of solidarity for the Catalan movement, which was sparked by fury over lengthy prison sentences for leaders of the region’s separatist movement.

-Hong Kong protesters have taken to the streets since June in increasingly violent and chaotic protests amid increasing fears about Beijing’s tightening grip on the semi-autonomous Chinese city.
+Thursday’s turnout was a sliver of the many thousands who have participated in a series of increasingly violent and chaotic protests since June amid increasing fears about Beijing’s tightening grip on the semi-autonomous Chinese city.

 Their demands include elections for the city’s top leader and an inquiry into alleged police brutality, but not independence from China.
 Organizers were careful to skirt the issue, with online posters advertising the event with a slogan “United, we stand for freedom,” but did not make any mention of secession.